Scheduled MonumentsWalesPont Gihirych

 What is Pont Gihirych?

-Pont Gihirych is a post-medieval bridge located in Breconshire, Wales, designated as a Scheduled Ancient Monument under Cadw reference BR199.
+Pont Gihirych is a post-medieval bridge located in Breconshire, Wales, serving as an important crossing point within the local transport network.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR199.

 What period does Pont Gihirych date from?

 Pont Gihirych dates from the post medieval/modern period, and is classified as a bridge.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Pont Gihirych?